shrutikapoor08/devjoke/README.md

 ALGORITHM(noun) - Word used by programmers when they do not want to explain what they did.

 ***
+### Question - Why don't programmers like nature?

+Answer: Because there are too many :beetle: bugs!

+***

 1/3 of US bandwidth is used by Netflix.